 The Michael J. Adanti Student Center, opened in January 2006, is a 125,000 square foot, modern multi-purpose facility located on the corner of Crescent and Fitch Streets.
 The center provides educational, cultural, social, and recreational programs that complement education outside the classroom.
-The center is the home of a state-of-the-art fitness center, fireplace lounge, grand ballroom, bookstore, Dunkin' Donuts coffee house, Wepawaug Flagg Credit Union banking services, ATM machine, and four dining establishments.
+The center is the home of a state-of-the-art fitness center, fireplace lounge, grand ballroom, bookstore, Dunkin' Donuts coffee house, Cross Point Federal Credit Union banking services, ATM machine, and four dining establishments.
 The center has multiple lounges, meeting rooms, a game room, a 200-seat movie theatre, university police, computer labs, as well as office space for clubs and organizations.
-In addition, the Adanti Center offers a resource/information center, as well as access to email terminals, wireless services, and a hydration station.
-For more information call (203) 392-5500.
+In addition, the Adanti Center offers a resource/information center, and hydration stations.
+For more information, check https://inside.southernct.edu/student-center or call (203) 392-5500.

 Housing and Residence Life

 The Office of Residence Life provides on-campus housing for full-time matriculated undergraduate and graduate students.
-Residence halls offer a safe and supportive living environment that supports student success.
-In addition to campus activities, students are encouraged to participate in hall programs and activities, leadership opportunities in their hall council, and the Residence Hall Association.
+Residence halls offer a safe and supportive living environment to foster student success.
+In addition to campus activities, students are encouraged to participate in hall programs and activities, leadership opportunities in their hall councils, and the Residence Hall Association.

-Apartment and residence hall staff members include a live-in professional staff member who supervise undergraduate staff; advise the hall council; provide educational and social programming, roommate, and community mediation support; and provide referrals to campus resources.
+Residence hall staff members include live-in professional staff members who supervise undergraduate staff; advise the hall council; provide educational and social programming, roommate, and community mediation support; and provide referrals to campus resources.
 Live-in residence life student staff members assist with developing residence hall communities, providing personal and academic support for students, and reporting maintenance and custodial concerns.

 Students living on campus have easy access to academic and student support services.
-Most residence halls are a short walk to academic buildings, dining, Buley Library, athletic fields, the Adanti Student Center, and Fitness Center.
+Most residence halls are a short walk to academic buildings, dining, Buley Library, athletic fields, the Adanti Student Center, and the Fitness Center.
 Most residence halls and apartments include lounges, study areas, service desks, vending machines, laundry facilities, recreation areas, and trash disposal.
 A convenience store is located at North Campus.
 ATMs are located at Brownell Hall, Wilkinson Hall, North Campus, West Campus, and Schwartz Hall.
-Computer labs are located in North Campus, West Campus, and Chase Hall.
+Computer labs are located in North and West Campus.
 Student rooms include beds, dressers, closets, desks and chairs.
 All rooms include window curtains or blinds.

 Housing applications will be available to students when admitted to the University with a paid Admissions Confirmation Deposit and Residence Hall Deposit.
-All housing applications are provided on-line.
-Housing assignments are made on an academic year basis.
+All housing applications are provided online and assignments are made on an academic year basis.

 A member of the National Collegiate Athletic Association's Division II, Southern recognizes the value of competitive individual and team sports and maintains a comprehensive program of intercollegiate athletics for men and women.
 Intercollegiate teams for men include football, soccer, cross country, basketball, swimming, baseball, and track and field.
 Women's intercollegiate athletic teams include field hockey, volleyball, cross country, basketball, gymnastics, swimming, softball, track and field, soccer, and lacrosse.